Venezuelans vote in controversial poll after months of violence

 However, Mora feels sanctions of this nature are only about expressing frustration, discontent, or opposition to the state.
 "I don't want to underestimate the power of that symbolism but we should not expect that that's somehow going to change the behavior of the regime, or individuals of the regime, who now feel they have no other option than to hunker down," he cautioned.

-The U.S. has already sanctioned a group of Socialist Party officials.
-The family members of employees at the U.S. embassy in Venezuela were ordered to leave the country on Thursday.
+The United States has already sanctioned a group of Socialist Party officials.
+The family members of employees at the U.S. Embassy in Venezuela were ordered to leave the country on Thursday.

 Federica Davila, a member of the student volunteer group Cruz Verde or Green Cross, that provide first aid to wounded protesters on the street, is gearing up for Sunday's protests despite the ban.